ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 > [!NOTE]
 >
-> When you input expressions in filtering rows, **popup suggestions** will appear to speed up the writing process.
+> When you input expressions in filtering row, **popup suggestions** will appear to speed up the writing process.

 ![picture](pictures/filtering_expression_popup_29_03.png)